xSawk/user-import-front-app/README.md

 ### **Backend**

-Navigate to the project directory and compile the project using Maven:
+Navigate to the project directory (user-import-backend-app) and compile the project using Maven:
 ```sh
 mvn clean install
 ```